+Under the Nasdaq Marketplace Rules, a director will qualify as an "independent director" if, in the opinion of our Board, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Having an independent Board is core to our governance practices.
-Our Board is comprised of seven directors.
-The Board has determined that Mr. Sarin, Ms. Budnik, Mr. Jha, Ms. Matus and Mr. Nietzel are independent under the director independence standards of Nasdaq and the SEC, including Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-In making these determinations, the Board solicited information from each of our directors regarding whether such director, or any member of his or her immediate family, had a direct or indirect material interest in any transaction involving Cerence or its former parent, or received personal benefits outside the scope of such person's normal consideration.
+Our Board is comprised of eight directors.
+The Board has determined that Mr. Sarin, Ms. Budnik, Mr. Davis, Mr. Jha, Ms. Matus and Mr. Nietzel are independent under the director independence standards of Nasdaq and the SEC, including Rule 10A-3(b)(1) under the Exchange Act.
+The Board has also determined that each member of each standing committee of the Board is independent.
+Dr. Ortmanns, our Chief Executive Officer, and Mr. Beaudoin, our Chief Financial Officer, are not considered "independent directors".
+In making these determinations, the Board solicited information from each of our directors regarding whether such director, or any member of his or her immediate family, had a direct or indirect material interest in any transaction involving Cerence, or received personal benefits outside the scope of such person's normal consideration.